elpinal/modules-rs/README.md

 ## See also

 - [elpinal/modules](https://github.com/elpinal/modules)
-contains the previous implementation of F-ing modules in Haskell.
+contains my previous implementation of F-ing modules in Haskell.

 ## Reference